 Three U.S. Department of Labor agencies are responsible for protecting the safety and health of American workers.
 Each of them creates standards that must be met by small businesses operating in the United States.

 Occupational Safety and Health Administration (OSHA)

 Health and safety conditions in most private industries are regulated by OSHA or OSHA-approved state plans.
-This means nearly every employee in the nation comes under OSHA’s jurisdiction with a few exceptions (miners, some transportation workers, many public employees, and those who are self-employed).
-If your business falls under OSHA’s reach, you have a duty to provide a workplace that’s free from recognized serious hazards.
+This means nearly every employee in the nation comes under OSHA’s jurisdiction—with a few exceptions (miners, some transportation workers, many public employees, and those who are self-employed).
+If a small business falls under OSHA’s reach, it has a duty to provide a workplace that’s free from recognized serious hazards.

 Mine Safety and Health Administration (MSHA)